dataviscourse/tutorials/lectures/lecture-d3.md

 {% include code.html id="d3_exit2" file="d3_exit2.html" code="" js="false" preview="true" %}

 Here is a an illustration showing the differences between the enter, update and exit selection:

 ![data_concept](../lecture-advanced-d3/images/data_concept.png)

 We now have all the knowledge to select, bind data, react to changes in data.
 Next, we'll look at how we can make state changes look great.

+### D3 V5 - New way to handle selections and data

+The d3 selection API as seen above is hard to learn and confusing at times.
+D3 V5 introduces [`selection.join`](https://github.com/d3/d3-selection/blob/master/README.md#selection_join).

+{% include code.html id="d3_selection_join" file="d3_selection_join.html" code="" js="false" preview="true" %}

+The `selection.join` statement appends new `rect` for each element of the data, similar to `enter-append` statement.
+If the selection already has previous elements, the join statement appends entering elements, removes exiting elements to match our data.
+Entering and updating elements are also automagically merged!

+This is very concise than the previous update pattern and the API still allows you to control `enter`, `update` and `exit` selections as desired.

+{% include code.html id="d3_selection_join_2" file="d3_selection_join_2.html" code="" js="false" preview="true" %}

+Again, you don't have to worry about merging `enter` and `update` selections, `join` does it for you!

 ### Transitions

 One of the cool features of D3 is that transitions are baked in!

 {% include code.html id="d3_transition1" file="d3_transition1.html" code="" js="false" preview="true" %}

 Cool, but we're missing the enter again:

 {% include code.html id="d3_transition2" file="d3_transition2.html" code="" js="false" preview="true" %}

 Here, we've handled the enter and chained two transitions.

 ### Drawing Lines